 The types of cancers that develop in children are different from those that develop in adults.
-Lifestyle or environmental risk factors don’t play a role.
-Instead, it’s usually the result of DNA changes in cells that take place very early in life.
+Take a closer look at the top five cancers found in children and the warning signs for each.

 While there is no way to fully prepare for a cancer diagnosis, for parents coping with childhood cancer it's important to pay attention to any warning signs and recognize symptoms.

 The advice I would give to other people going through cancer at my age is to never give up.
 Find something that can symbolize your journey and push you to keep fighting.

 Nobody expects to hear the words “Your child has cancer.”
 Nobody is prepared.
 And in our family’s case, our son Emmett was diagnosed with leukemia in an emergency room, and treatment began that day in the ICU.
 We had no time at all to prepare, or even to comprehend it all at the time.

 My son, David, was 13 years old when he was diagnosed with acute lymphoblastic leukemia (ALL).
 My husband and I are both medical professionals, and cancer never entered our minds when David exhibited signs of fatigue, sore throat and listlessness.

 As kids grow, their muscles, tendons and ligaments grow as well.
 So when they complain about aches and pains, it’s often due to the rapid pace of their developing bodies.
 But if the pain persists, or the pain is coupled with other ailments, it might be something more serious.